 Pregnancy & Parenting

-If you have just found out that you are pregnant, or currently trying for a baby, and following a vegan or plant-based diet, you might be wondering if it is safe to continue to do so - read our post on how to have a healthy vegan pregnancy with information on a vegan diet and pregnancy and vegan pregnancy supplements.
+If you have just found out that you are pregnant, or currently trying for a baby, and following a vegan or plant-based diet, you might be wondering if it is safe to be vegan during pregnancy.

 You might be thinking about if a vegan pregnancy is right for you, how a vegan diet will affect your baby or how to make sure you consume the essential nutrients in your diet when you’re pregnant and a vegan.

-Make sure you read this post on how to have a safe and healthy vegan pregnancy, along with information on Pregnacare Gummies, our vegan pregnancy vitamins.
+Make sure you read this post on vegan diet and pregnancy, along with information on Pregnacare Gummies, our vegan pregnancy vitamins.

 If you are a vegetarian, read our post on how to have a healthy vegetarian pregnancy.